Call us: 07718 087 564

 Spring

 This is when koi are at their weakest after winter.
-Parasites thrive here too.
+Water temperatures rising, parasites thrive here too.

-• Gradually reintroduce feeding with a wheatgerm-based food as temperatures rise above 10°C.
+Use wheatgerm-based koi food as temperatures rise above 10°C

 Summer